mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 ### Task 2

+- Open a web browser - preferably Chrome or Firefox

+> Safari on Mac will be fine, Edge on PC, sort of fine, Internet Explorer - avoid.

+- Drag `assessment-01.html` from the `html01` folder on to the browser window.

-- Select the Run button in repl.it so the text is displayed in the browser window on the right.
-The page displays but there is no structure to the page.
+- The page displays but there is no structure to the page.

 <img src="media/01-no-structure.png" alt="Illustration of the page in the browser with no structure" width="">